sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - Does the organization have the **skill set** and **capacity** to architect, design, build and operate this solution?
 - For a given option, what will be the required **profiles** of resources? e.g., building internally will need strong capacity in development and project management, while buying is more dependent on procurement, legal and vendor management.
-One of option over the other does not necessarily equate to a grow or reduction in staff, sometimes it simply means an exchange in internal skills.
+One option over the other does not necessarily equate to a grow or reduction in staff, sometimes it simply means an exchange in internal skills.
 - How can the decision align with the organization's **business strategies**? e.g., is the direction to further grow internal capacity or outsource some new initiatives to third party integrators?
 Is lead time for delivery of the solution an important factor?